National emergency area retrofit

 At National Highways safety is our top priority.

-We have listened to drivers' concerns about being able to find a safe place to stop in an emergency on all lane running (ALR) smart motorways.
+We have listened to drivers' concerns about being able to find a safe place to stop in an emergency on all lane running smart motorways and have been developing a programme to create additional emergency areas on sections of all lane running (ALR) motorway across the country.

 In its response to the Transport Select Committee’s report The roll out and safety of smart motorways, the Government committed £390m over the duration of the second Road Investment Strategy to roll out an emergency area retrofit programme.
+This would see over 150 additional emergency areas being added to ALR motorways in operation and construction.

 About emergency areas

-On motorways that don’t have a permanent hard shoulder, emergency areas provide a place to stop in an emergency if you can't:
+On motorways that don’t have a permanent hard shoulder, there are emergency areas which offer a place to stop in an emergency if you cannot exit the motorway or stop at a motorway service area.

-Emergency areas are marked by blue signs featuring an orange SOS telephone symbol.
-They are coloured orange and around the same length as a football pitch.
+They are marked by blue signs featuring an orange SOS telephone symbol.
+Each is coloured orange and is around the same length as a football pitch.
+They are positioned at regular intervals, providing somewhere safe to stop and have phones linked directly to our control rooms.

 Our programme

-We are delivering this programme in phases.
+We are delivering this programme in phases, with work already underway.

 M1 J13-16 (Bedfordshire & Northamptonshire)